MAIF/shapash/docs/tutorials/tuto-plot01-local_plot-and-to_pandas.rst

 Use label parameter of local_plot parameter to select the explanation you want
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-with label parameter, you can specify explicit label or label number
+With *label* parameter, you can specify explicit label or label number

 .. code:: ipython